littlehorse-enterprises/littlehorse/docs/docs/06-operations/01-server-configuration.md

 ### `LHS_RACK_ID`

 Provides rack awareness to the cluster.
-[Kafka Official](https://kafka.apache.org/documentation/#streamsconfigs_rack.aware.assignment.tags).
+Used in two ways:

+* To ensure that standby tasks are scheduled in different rack's than their active tasks ([Kafka Official](https://kafka.apache.org/documentation/#streamsconfigs_rack.aware.assignment.tags)).
+* To enable follower fetching for standby tasks.
+Reduces networking costs without impacting application performance.

 - **Type:** string
-- **Default:** unset-rack-id
+- **Default:** null
 - **Importance:** medium

 ---